squares-ui/squares-ui/README.md

 An alternative approach to visualising data and dashboards.
 Many interfaces have 1 search syntax, 1 time frame, and then a few graphs.
-SAKE however has many graphs that are children of each other and inherit attributes, but each can each have their time frame, their own data filter, their own graph style.
+SQUARES however has many graphs that are children of each other and inherit attributes, but each can each have their time frame, their own data filter, their own graph style.

 # How to Install

 Download code to your www folder

 `cd /var/www/html/`

 `git clone https://github.com/libgit2/libgit2`

 Configure your own connector